askaliuk/django-orm-standalone/README.rst

 Approach
 --------
 Proposed project structure requires "data" module to be importable and visible by other components.
 I don't like python path manipulations inside code, because it decreases portability.
 Also i would like to avoid have root package, which contain all components and use root import like "import root.data".
 My idea is to keep all components separated and use simple import like "import data".
 This task is could be accomplished by environment setup.
-That's why i'm using virtualenv and virtualenvwrapper.
+That's why i'm using **virtualenv** and **virtualenvwrapper**.

 How to use
 ----------
 ::

+    easy_install virtualenv
+    easy_install virtualenvwrapper
     cd django-orm-standalone
-    pip install virtualenvwrapper
     mkvirtualenv django-orm-standalone
     add2virtualenv .
     pip install -r requirements.txt